-Every corporation having nexus with the state must file an Alaska Corporation Net Income Tax Return.
+Every corporation having nexus with the state must file an Alaska 0405-6000i Rev 01/23/23 - page 2 Corporation Net Income Tax Return.
 Nexus, sometimes referred to as "doing business" within the state, is the act of conducting business activity within the state and may exist as a result of a corporation's direct activity, the activity of its employees or agents, or through its interest in a partnership or limited liability company.